sambgingrich/Berkeley-CS61B-Student-sp21-proj3-g779/proj3/byow/lab12/project3prep.md

 What is the hexagon and what is the tesselation on the Project 3 side?**

 Answer: The rooms and halways in project 3 are like the hexagons in this project.
-We'll need to make the rooms and halways line up in such a way that they are connected, which is analogous to tessellating the hexagons in this lab.
+We'll need to make the rooms and hallways line up in such a way that they are connected, which is analogous to tessellating the hexagons in this lab.

 -----